Fourth Amendment to the United States Constitution: Seizure

-The Fourth Amendment proscribes unreasonable seizure of any person, person's home (including its curtilage) or personal property without a warrant.
-A seizure of property occurs when there is "some meaningful interference with an individual's possessory interests in that property," such as when police officers take personal property away from an owner to use as evidence, or when they participate in an eviction.
+The Fourth Amendment also protects "[t]he right of the people to be secure in their persons, houses, papers and effects, against unreasonable ... seizures".
+A seizure of property occurs when there is "some meaningful interference with an individual's possessory interests in that property", such as when police officers take personal property away from an owner to use as evidence, or when they participate in an eviction.
 The amendment also protects against unreasonable seizure of persons, including a brief detention.

 A seizure does not occur just because the government questions an individual in a public place.
 The exclusionary rule would not bar voluntary answers to such questions from being offered into evidence in a subsequent criminal prosecution.
 The person is not being seized if his freedom of movement is not restrained.
 The government may not detain an individual even momentarily without reasonable, objective grounds, with few exceptions.
 His refusal to listen or answer does not by itself furnish such grounds.

 In United States v.
 Mendenhall (1980), the Court held that a person is seized only when, by means of physical force or show of authority, his freedom of movement is restrained and, in the circumstances surrounding the incident, a reasonable person would believe he was not free to leave.
 Under Torres v.
 Madrid (2021), a person is considered to be seized following the use of physical force with the intent to restrain, even if the person manages to escape.
 In Florida v.
 Bostick (1991), the Court ruled that as long as the police do not convey a message that compliance with their requests is required, the police contact is a "citizen encounter" that falls outside the protections of the Fourth Amendment.
 If a person remains free to disregard questioning by the government, there has been no seizure and therefore no intrusion upon the person's privacy under the Fourth Amendment.